Secondary teacher - Science and maths

 "As a teacher you can really make a difference to people's lives.
 It's great to see the expression on the students' faces when they accomplish something, to have them come to you for help, or even just say hello to you in the hall."

-Rock Eisteddfod: But life at school extends well beyond teaching mathematics and science.
-After formal classes, Stacey becomes the producer of the school play and coordinator of Northcote High's entry in the Rock Eisteddfod Challenge - a competition in which teams from secondary schools all over Australia put on an eight-minute performance set to popular music.
+For Stacey, life at school extends well beyond teaching mathematics and science.
+After formal classes, Stacey becomes the producer of the school play and coordinator of the school's extracurricular music programs.

-Secondary school teachers teach one or more subjects within the school curriculum to secondary students.
+Secondary school teachers teach one or more subjects within the school curriculum to high school students.

-Subjects include English, mathematics, science, art, health and physical education, technology, languages other than English, studies of society and environment, and home economics.
+Subjects secondary school teachers can teach include English, mathematics, science, art, health and physical education, technology, languages other than English, studies of society and environment and home economics.

 A secondary school teacher may perform the following tasks: